hdsdi3g/linux-springboot-packager/man-make-springboot-deb.md

  - `project/properties/java.version`
  - `project/packaging`

+Switch CLI mode with:

+ - `project/properties/linux-springboot-packager.kind` set on `cli`

+On CLI mode, you must provide an **man** file in the project directory.

 Optionally with npm, if your project have a `package.json` file on main dir.
 It will only run `npm install` before start maven package, only if a `package.json` is founded on the main project directory.
 On builded project side, **npm install** *should* run an **webpack** for a **production ready version front app** (minified, etc), and *should* put finals files on *src/main/resources/static*.
 Maven and Spring Boot will collects these files during back building.
 No checks will be done on this project

 Optionally, your project should have a **LICENCE(|.txt|.TXT)** file on its root path.